EN DE

 Rust perforation warranty 12 years from first registration

 The standard 2-year Opel warranty is expired on most used Corsa F models.
 However, the extended PureTech timing belt warranty (10 years or 180,000 km) may still apply if the car has been serviced according to the manufacturer's schedule.
-This warranty covers timing belt replacement, oil consumption issues, and related engine damage.
+This covers timing belt replacement, oil consumption issues, and related engine damage.
 Verify eligibility with an Opel dealer using the VIN.
 The 12-year rust perforation warranty remains active on all Corsa F models.

 This report is for informational purposes only and does not constitute professional advice.
 Estimates may be inaccurate.
 Always have a qualified specialist inspect the vehicle before purchase.
 We accept no liability for decisions made based on this information.